Skip to main content

 Project Aims

-It is important to document the physical and biological seabed habitat conditions at MHK sites before, during, and after device deployment.
+It is important to document the physical and biological seabed habitat conditions at MHK and other marine renewable energy sites before, during, and after device deployment.
 The objective of this project was to design and demonstrate a consistent, repeatable, and semi-automated seafloor survey method for generating broad-scale, high-resolution benthic habitat maps of MHK sites.
-The approach developed provides cost-effective, contiguous and high-resolution spatial coverage over broad areas, can be communicated universally, and can be used to inform the siting, permitting, and monitoring needs of regulators, developers, and other stakeholders.
+The approach developed provides cost-effective, contiguous, and high-resolution spatial coverage over broad areas, can be communicated universally, and can be used to inform the siting, permitting, and monitoring needs of regulators, developers, and other stakeholders.

 Study Progress

-This 3-year project will be completed in December 2019.
-We have surveyed and generated detailed benthic habitat maps of three coastal areas, two near Sequim, Washington, and one at the PacWave South Wave Energy Test Site off Newport, Oregon.
-We have a developed a computer vision image Analysis Platform (iSPI) that uses deep learning, neural network algorithms to automatically identify and measure key features in the images, such as grain size, redox depth, biogenic structures, and biota.
-We have also designed, built, and field-tested a prototype power SPI camera that achieves improved penetration in firm substrates.
+This 3-year project was completed in June 2020.
+We surveyed and generated detailed benthic habitat maps of three coastal areas, two near Sequim, Washington, and one at the PacWave South Wave Energy Test Site off Newport, Oregon.
+We developed a computer vision image analysis platform (iSPI) that uses deep learning, neural network algorithms to automatically identify and measure key features in the images, such as grain size, redox depth, biogenic structures, and biota.
+We also designed, built, and field-tested a prototype power SPI camera that achieves improved penetration in firm substrates.

 Key Findings

-The focused combination of MBES acoustic and SPI/PV imaging technologies can be used to rapidly and cost-effectively map broad seafloor areas (6–10 km2) and document benthic habitat conditions at a detail level that is suitable to be an effective MHK site seabed monitoring tool.
+The focused combination of MBES acoustic and SPI–PV imaging technologies can be used to rapidly (days to weeks) and cost-effectively map broad seafloor areas (tens of square kilometers) and document benthic habitat conditions at a detail level that is suitable to be an effective offshore renewable energy site seabed monitoring tool.
 The computer-automated image processing system generates consistent and repeatable physical and biologic image data sets that are key to ground-truthing the acoustic survey data.
 The prototype power SPI camera provides a proof of concept for achieving improved SPI camera prism penetration in firm, sandy substrates but additional resources/work are needed to develop a readily deployable power SPI system.